 “I woke up as usual worrying about something or other and I finally got to the place where I wanted to remember the truth of who I am and stop believing all the lies my mind tells me.
 I have to remember to keep praying for that so that I don’t keep falling back into believing the lies.

 That’s the message: to trust my own inner knowing and not to be pulled or pushed off course by the opinions or the judgements of others.
-To remember too that it’s all okay, that there’s nothing wrong here, that we’re just being done, and that there’s just this: this moment, and whatever appears to be going on in this moment, world without end.
+To remember too that it’s all okay, that there’s nothing wrong here, that we’re just being done, and that there’s just this: this moment, and whatever appears to be going on in this moment.
 My worries recently have centered on my body: what if I get sick, what if I contract some awful tropical disease, what if, what if?
 Then I come back to trusting that whatever is meant to happen will happen and that whatever is not meant to happen won’t.

 So I’ll come back to trusting again and again and to remembering who I really am: spirit having an adventure in a human body, seeing the world and engaging in the life of that world to the best of my ability.
 There’s never anything wrong here as long as I keep remembering who I really am, and praying helps me to remember that.

 I can feel the resistance to embracing fully who I really am: the mind does not want to lose control of the little kingdom it has ruled more or less successfully for the past 70 years.
 Religious texts call the Devil ‘The Father of Lies’ and they got that part right, but the Devil is not some external entity, not some fallen angel, not Lucifer.
 The Devil is the mind and the lies that it tells to have us believe that we are something other than holy, other than spirit, other than God.
 The Devil is the mind that tells people they are no good, that they are born evil, and that there’s nothing they can do to save themselves.
 The religions of the world have supported these lies and made them tenets of faith: that God is external to, and vastly superior to human beings, and that people are fatally flawed and can only be saved by throwing themselves on the mercy of God.
 What makes no sense to me is the belief that human beings have been created in the image of God, but made less than perfect.
-What a bunch of nonsense.
 Why would God, who is the creator of all things, who is all things, create anything less than perfect?
 What kind of egomaniac would create something in its own image that was imperfect, just so that it could feel better about itself?
 That’s a story created by every religion to maintain control over the masses that have chosen to worship one god or another.

 Only the esoteric spiritual traditions speak the truth about who we really are, and such traditions appeal to a tiny minority who are willing to take responsibility for their beliefs and their actions.”